DVNQ protects and upholds the privacy and confidentiality of clients and employees. To protect and uphold privacy we:

 Notices

-NQDVRS will take all necessary steps to ensure clients are aware of their rights under this Policy & Procedure, and in circumstances where there are language difficulties, NQDVRS will use all resources available such as interpreters, and translation tools.
+DVNQ will take all necessary steps to ensure clients are aware of their rights under this Policy & Procedure, and in circumstances where there are language difficulties, DVNQ will use all resources available such as interpreters, and translation tools.

 Sharing of Personal Information